-An updated list of threatened and endangered species for Eddy and Lea Counties, New Mexico was compiled from multiple sources in June 2019 and is shown in Table 3 2.
-Additional details and updated lists of all threatened and endangered species of New Mexico can be found on the NMDGF, BLM, and USFWS websites.
+A list of threatened and endangered species for Eddy and Lea Counties, New Mexico, was compiled from multiple sources in February 2021, and is shown in Table 3-2.
+Additional details and current lists of all threatened and endangered species in New Mexico can be found on the NMDGF, BLM, and USFWS websites.
 These websites will also include species of greatest conservation need (SGCN).
-Species determined to be declining or rare but not afforded legal protection are SGCN.
-The DOE NEPA EIS documentation (e.g., FEIS, Final Supplement Environmental Impact Statement for the Waste Isolation Pilot Plant [SEIS-I], and Waste Isolation Pilot Plant Disposal Phase Final Supplemental Environmental Impact Statement [SEIS-II]) currently show that operation of the WIPP facility will have no impact on any threatened or endangered species.
-Considerations pertaining to protected species and SGCN are implemented in accordance with this LMP, during the deliberation and administration of projects conducted on WIPP lands.
+Species determined to be declining or rare but not afforded legal protection are SGCN (e.g., lesser prairie-chicken, western burrowing owl, western massasauga).
+The DOE NEPA EIS documentation (e.g., FEIS, Final Supplement Environmental Impact Statement for the Waste Isolation Pilot Plant [SEIS-I], and Waste Isolation Pilot Plant Disposal Phase Final Supplemental Environmental Impact Statement [SEIS-II]) currently shows that operation of the WIPP facility will have no impact on any threatened or endangered species.
+Considerations pertaining to protected species and SGCN are based on the listings of protected species at the time of the project, and are implemented in accordance with this LMP during the deliberation and administration of projects conducted on WIPP lands.